 Throughout his life, Katsushika Hokusai repeatedly changed his name.
 There are more than 120 of them.
 Some of them are better known than others and are in parallel with the different stylistic parts of his life.
 Of these main names stand out mainly: Sōri (1794-1798), Katsushika Hokusai (1805-1810), Taito (1810-1819), Iitsu (1820-1834), and Gakyo Rôjin Manji (1834-1849).
 Many are not names so to speak.
 These are more formulas and expressions.
 Sōri aratame Hokusai means “Hokusai formerly Sōri” and Hachijūhachirō Manji could be translated as “Manji at the age of 88”.

 Hokusai (“North Workshop”), however, remains his most famous name.
 He chose this name, as a tribute to the Buddhist deity Myôken, incarnation of the star of the North, to which he devoted a particular cult.

-Hokusai can be related to Ukiyo-e’s artistic movement, which is considered as the Golden Age of Japanese painting.
+Hokusai, such as Kawanabe Kyosai, can be related to Ukiyo-e’s artistic movement, which is considered as the Golden Age of Japanese painting.
 He is even the most recognized figure of this movement today.
 If you ask someone to give you one of its name, you are sure that the first answer will his.
 But what is Ukiyo-e’s style?
 The Ukiyo-e Style (“image of an ephemeral and floating world “) is a Japanese art style that appeared between the 17th and 19th centuries.

 Works by periods